ripter/GitHubGameOff/2018/src/random.md

+# Ideas about distance and power.
+For all of this, we will assume a standard mech, perfectly average with all values at the base level.
+Once we have this, we can make special adjustments and scaling as needed.

+Distance between the two fighting mechs determine their fighting range.
+Long Range, Medium Range, and Short Range.
+Every 5 POWER changes the range by 1 in either direction.
+This is a total movement spent by each mech.
+>>> Attacker uses 3 power to move forward, range is still long.
+>>> Defender uses 2 power to move forward, range is now medium because a total of 5 power was used moving forward (aka moving towards each other)

+## Range Weapons
+* Long Range
+** Missiles, Guass Rifles
+* Medium Range
+** Lasers, Autocannon
+* Short Range
+** Melee Weapons, Lasers, Autocannons

+---
 what if real world paid like loot boxes in games like overwatch?

 maybe there are some real world examples that are paid like that.  slot machines